RedMadRobot/RMRColorTools-iOS/README.md

 - Designers can edit and update the color palettes without programmer support
 - Developers don't need to concern themselves with the actual values of colors.
 They just need to know "this element needs that color name", they set it once and it stays updated (assuming you use the new Colors Assets catalogs)
 - You don't need to go fishing through Asset catalogs to find out which of your color assets matches a given HEX value provided by the designer.
+- Designers can specify colors with esoteric names, and developers can create aliases to them for their intended purpose, e.g. primaryTextColor

 ## Other Features